-Cold and wet winters with above-average snowfall can have sector-specific impacts on the economy.
+Image courtesy of: Illinois-Indiana Sea Grant Cold and wet winters with above-average snowfall can have sector-specific impacts on the economy.
 The largest negative impacts associated with La Niña are increases in home heating costs, costs associated with snow removal, and difficulties in overland transportation.
-Sectors that depend on normal winter weather will likely see a benefit from increased snowfall.
+Sectors that depend on winter weather conditions will likely see a benefit from increased snowfall.
 These include winter recreation, snow removal businesses, towing companies, and road salt sales.
 In addition, more ice on the Great Lakes could mean the potential exists for a delayed navigation season for shipping in the spring.
+Water Levels and Lake Ice